 Encourage youth to join or create climate café groups to talk about and normalize conversations about emotions & create opportunities for shared solidarity

-- Climate Awakening offers climate emotions conversations to share and listen.
+- Climate Awakening offers climate emotions conversations to share and listen to.

 - Work that Reconnects provides a variety of resources and groups to help people find connections with each other, honor their pain for the world, and move toward action.